linjorejoy/My-Projects/Rename Files in Order/README.md

 ## Guide for using the File

+* Move this bat file to the folder where all files are present

 * Change the values in the bat file by

 > Click on file > Right Click > edit